How to Prepare for a Scholarship Interview

 - Express Gratitude: Thank the interviewers for their time and consideration.

-- Reaffirm Interest: Briefly restate your enthusiasm for the scholarship and what it means to you.
+- Reaffirm Interest: Briefly restate your enthusiasm for the scholarship and how it aligns with your academic and career goals.

 - Mention a Key Moment: Reference something specific from the interview to personalize your message.